-From August 2014 until 2018, we will commemorate the centenary of the First World War, the scars it left and the pride we felt when we emerged from the other side.
-The events that took place 100 years ago meant a lot to us then and means a lot for our future.
+From August 2014 until 2018, we commemorated the centenary of the First World War, the scars it left and the pride we felt when we emerged from the other side.

-Director of the Australian War Memorial, Dr Brendan Nelson describes his vision for the Memorial’s commemoration of the centenary of the First World War.
+Director of the Australian War Memorial, Dr Brendan Nelson described his vision for the Memorial’s commemoration of the centenary of the First World War.

-The Australian War Memorial will be commemorating the Centenary of the First World War through a variety of projects.
+The Australian War Memorial commemorated the Centenary of the First World War through a variety of projects.

-The Memorial has a digital exhibition that showcases the photographs of Charles Ryan, drawn from an extraordinary private collection assembled during the Gallipoli campaign.
+The Memorial held a digital exhibition showcasing the photographs of Charles Ryan, drawn from an extraordinary private collection assembled during the Gallipoli campaign.

-From 4 August 2014 until 11 November 2018 the names of each of the more than 60,000 Australians listed on the First World War Roll of Honour panels in the Memorial’s Commemorative Area will be projected onto the exterior of the Memorial building.
+From 4 August 2014 to 11 November 2018 the names of each of the more than 60,000 Australians listed on the First World War Roll of Honour panels in the Memorial’s Commemorative Area were projected onto the exterior of the Memorial building.

-Members of the public are invited to watch the projections taking place nightly at the Memorial.
-Names will be displayed from sunset to sunrise, and each name will appear around 30 times over the course of the four-year period.
+Names were displayed from sunset to sunrise, and each name appeared around 30 times over the course of the four-year period.

-To represent the Memorial's centenary program, a logo has been developed that takes its inspiration from the iconic Memorial building.
+To represent the Memorial's centenary program, a logo was developed that took inspiration from the iconic Memorial building.

 National and international outreach

-Throughout the centenary the Memorial will facilitate a number of significant loans to regional, state, and national institutions.
-The Memorial is also collaborating with international organisations and governments on a range of projects including the exhibition held at Australian Embassy, Washington DC and commitment to the Interpretive Centre at Villers-Bretonneux.
+Throughout the centenary the Memorial facilitated a number of significant loans to regional, state, and national institutions.
+The Memorial also collaborated with international organisations and governments on a range of projects including the exhibition held at the Australian Embassy, Washington DC and commitment to the Interpretive Centre at Villers-Bretonneux.